-Pet Weight Management
+Pet Weight Management in Germantown, MD

 Although roly-poly puppies and kittens may be cute, keeping your pet’s weight in check is just as important as managing your own weight.
 Pet weight issues can lead to a host of dangerous ongoing health problems, including arthritis, heart disease, and diabetes—that’s why it’s important to keep your dog or cat on a healthy diet and exercise regimen from an early age.
 Your pet’s weight has a direct impact on his or her health, so make sure you understand the proper diet and nutrition your dog or cat needs.

 Learn more about pet weight management by scheduling an appointment with the experts at Germantown Vet—click the button in the sidebar or call 240-252-7467240-252-7467.